-The Library will match up to three percent (3%) of an employee's gross annual wages/salary, if the employee wishes to participate in an IRA Retirement plan.
+Employees become eligible to participate in the Library's IRA Retirement plan when they have earned at least \$1,500 in a year and may be reasonably expected to earn at least \$5,000 in that year.
+The Library will match up to three percent (3%) of an employee's gross annual wages/salary, if the employee wishes to participate in the IRA Retirement plan.
 This will be done by payroll deduction.
 An employee is eligible to retain the amount matched by the employer after one year of employment.